 Nervous about emailing your professors?
 Want to showcase your best self when you follow-up after networking events?
 Check out this presen-tation on writing appropriate, clear, and rhetori-cally effective professional communication.

 Overcoming Writer’s Block

-Worried about accidental plagiarism?
+Struggling with effective reading strategies?
 Not quite sure what to do with different kinds of sources you spent time finding and reading?
-This presen-tation provides an introduction to basic tech-niques for effectively incorporating sources through summarizing, paraphrasing, and quoting.
-Please register if you plan to attend by clicking on the date above.
+This presentation re-views tips for reading efficiently and incorporating sources effectively.

-Are you writing an argumentative or analytical essay?
 This presentation will review the basic principles for creating effective thesis statements.
 It will also help students review common essay structures and strate-gies.
 You will have the opportunity to put these princi-ples into practice, so bring a current assignment to work on.
-Please register if you plan to attend by clicking on the date above.

 The Final Check: Proofreading and Self-Editing Strategies

 Mon, 12/3, 5-6p, 1026 Lincoln Hall

 Worried about your editing and proofreading skills?
 In this workshop, we will help writers develop and prac-tice effective strategies for both.
 Bring a paper to practice with, or use the exercises provided at the workshop.